Mammal Hands: CircadiaCD / Vinyl (LP, 180g) / Limited transparent vinyl

 Alamy (vector graphic)Cover design by Siggi Loch

-Nils Landgren - Christmas with my Friends IXCD / Purple Vinyl / digital Nils Landgren trombone & vocalsSharon Dyall vocalsJeanette Köhn vocals
+Nils Landgren - Christmas with my Friends IXCD / Purple Vinyl / digital Nils Landgren trombone, vocalsSharon Dyall vocalsJeanette Köhn vocals

 Jessica Pilnäs vocals

-Ida Sand vocals & piano
+Ida Sand vocals, piano

 Jonas Knutsson saxophones